 Hello my friends.
 So sorry I missed you yesterday.
 My husband left this morning for another deployment and we were enjoying one last fun afternoon and evening with the kids.
 I promised three diy/decor posts a week this month and I shall deliver!
 Keep your eyes open for a couple of more fun ideas before Saturday.
+Today I’m sharing a super easy china cabinet makeover with dollar store supplies!
 Today’s project was quick, easy, and only cost me $4!

 China Cabinet Makeover

 I love this little built in china cabinet that is in our rental.
 Immediately after moving in, I stored my white and clear dishes with a few bright pieces behind the glass doors.

 After a few months of getting to know our “new” kitchen, we started storing our pretty copper pots and pans along with the white dishes in this cabinet.
 Now it stores items we use almost everyday.
 (The coffee mugs went into a basket near our coffee maker with other breakfast items.)

 One of the easiest ways to add a pop of color to a space it to line the back of a bookcase or cabinet with paper.
 When I saw color paper at the 100 Yen store (“dollar store”), I grabbed a peach color and a contrasting role of washi tape and had a little cabinet makeover party.

 Supplies for a cabinet makeover:

 Step one: Remove the shelves if possible.

 Step two: Start at the middle of the cabinet so your paper seams line up evenly and centered.